thefoxandtheforest/thefoxandtheforest.github.io/_posts/2015-02-28-test-markdown.md

 ---
 layout: post
-title: Bayes in the Cage Updaing Priors in Modern MMA
+title: Bayes in the Cage- Updating Priors in Modern MMA
 subtitle: Each post also has a subtitle
 tags: [MMA]
 ---